aardappel/lobster/docs/source/language_reference.md

 You can prefix any top-level declaration by `private` to cause it not be available to users of the module.

-Lobster has a very simple namespacing mechanism that uses `_` for separating namespaces, effectively generating just a longer identifier:
+Lobster has a namespacing mechanism that uses `.` for separating namespaces:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 namespace foo